 Now you’ve reviewed all the information, it’s time to practice as often as you can.
 You might want to write brief notes on how you’d answer different kinds of questions.

-Ask a career advisor or supportive friend or relative to question you and offer feedback.
-Saying answers out loud and without notes will improve your confidence.
+Ask a career adviser, supportive friend, or relative to do a mock interview with you and offer feedback.
+Saying your answers out loud and without notes will improve your confidence.

-If you’d rather work on your own, you could record yourself answering questions, listen back and consider how you might improve.
+If you’d rather work on your own, you could record yourself answering questions.
+Listening back to your answers will help you to improve.

 Make sure you also practice your tone and body language.
-Try your best to have a relaxed and confident tone, making regular eye contact with the person or people interviewing you.
+Try your best to have a relaxed and confident tone.
+You should also make regular eye contact with the person or people interviewing you.